Schoeps-style SDC Circuit Kit

 Transformerless (Schoeps style) SDC circuit kit

-If you're not already familiar with the kit, this circuit contains a full implementation of the renowned Schoeps CMC5 transformerless design, with numerous upgrades and enhancements that we've developed over the years.
+This circuit kit contains a full implementation of the renowned Schoeps CMC5 transformerless design, with numerous upgrades and enhancements that we've developed over the years.
 We use the highest quality parts, including 1% tolerance 50ppm Dale audio resistors, low-noise NOS output transistors, and an individually and manually biased NOS JFET to ensure maximum SPL with minimal distortion.

 It deserves a new capsule